 TGbf Editor: Modify the text in P29L42 as follows:

-The STA Multistatic ID field indicates the order of the receiving STA (#330) in the EDMG Multistatic Sensing PPDU.
+The STA ID field indicates the index of the receiving STA sync subfield (#330) in the EDMG Multistatic Sensing PPDU.

 TGbf Editor: Modify the text in P88L12-13 as follows

-initiator shall set the STA Multistatic ID subfield to a value between 0 and 7 indicating the order of the sensing responder (#330) in the sync fields of the EDMG Multistatic Sensing PPDUs.
+initiator shall set the STA ID subfield to a value between 0 and 7 indicating the index of the sensing responder sync subfield (#330) in the sync field of the EDMG Multistatic Sensing PPDUs.
 EDMG Multistatic Sensing